aptx4869/settings/README.md

 settings
 ========

-backup some of mine setting files in $HOME directery
+backups of part of my setting files in $HOME directery